-- Substantial number of deteriorating structures - Within the study are 50.0% of the primary structures were deemed to be in worn out condition. - Deterioration of site or other improvements - o Sidewalk is missing along Capital Avenue within the study area - Curb and Gutter is missing along Capital Avenue within the study area - Combination of factors which are impairing and/or arresting sound growth. - The study area abuts a railroad spur - The study area has a drainage ditch through its middle. - The 11+ acres to the south has limited to no access to public rights-of-way
+• Substantial number of deteriorating structures

+Within the study are 50.0% of the primary structures were deemed to be in worn out condition.

+• Deterioration of site or other improvements

+- o Sidewalk is missing along Capital Avenue within the study area - o Curb and Gutter is missing along Capital Avenue within the study area

+• Combination of factors which are impairing and/or arresting sound growth.

+- o The study area abuts a railroad spur - o The study area has a drainage ditch through its middle. - o The 11+ acres to the south has limited to no access to public rights-of-way o The western most property within the study area contains numerous accessory structures on site that are in a worn-out state and are unsafe

-• Insanitary and Unsafe Conditions
+Insanitary and Unsafe Conditions